caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

 **inspect**
 --------------------------------------------------

-  Inspect the presence of RFI using the diagnostic products of RFInder.
+  Use the diagnostic products of RFInder to inspect the presence of RFI.

   **enable**

     *bool*, *optional*, *default = False*

-    Enable the inspect segment.
+    Enable the 'inspect' segment.

   **telescope**

-    *str*, *optional*, *default = MeerKAT*
+    *{"meerkat", "apertif", "wsrt"}*, *optional*, *default = meerkat*

-    Name of telescope.
+    Name of the telescope.
+Options are 'meerkat', 'apertif', and 'wsrt'.

   **field**

     *str*, *optional*, *default = target*

-    Field to get flag stats.
-Given as a key (key in [gcal, bpcal, target]).
+    Field over which to determine flag statistics.
+Options are 'gcal', 'bpcal', and 'target'.

   **polarization**

     *{"xx", "XX", "yy", "YY", "xy", "XY", "yx", "YX", "q", "Q"}*, *optional*, *default = q*

-    Select polarisation e.g. xx, yy, xy, yx, q (also in CAPS).
+    Select the polarization, e.g. 'xx', 'yy', 'xy', 'yx', 'q' (and also each of these in upper case).

   **spw_enable**

     *bool*, *optional*, *default = True*

-    Enable spw for rebinning.
+    Enable averaging/rebinning in frequency.

   **spw_width**

     *int*, *optional*, *default = 10*

-    Channel width of rebinned output table (MHz).
+    Frequency width of rebinned output table (in units of MHz).

   **time_enable**

     *bool*, *optional*, *default = True*

-    Enable time chunking.
+    Enable averaging/rebinning in time.

   **time_step**

     *int*, *optional*, *default = 5*

-    Time chunks in minutes.
+    Time steps (in units of minutes).

   **movies_in_report**

     *bool*, *optional*, *default = True*

-    Generate movies in a repo.
+    Generate movies in a report.